paesvitor/react-tablefy/README.md

 ### Components actions

-You can pass functions to custom Components, argument names has to be the same as the keys you want to retrieve value.
+You can pass functions to custom Components, argument names has to be the same as the keys you want to get the value.

 1 - Create a function with argument names same as the key values you want to get.

-1.1 - In this example, we will print the name of the character present in the table row.
+1.1 - In this example, we will print the name of the character present in the table row on the console.

 1.2 - Tablefy will search for the key **name** in the row and pass it to your function.